imubashir0/aboutme/README.md

 ### Overview

-This portfolio website showcases my skills, experiences, and projects as a IT System Technician.
+This portfolio website showcases my skills, experiences, and projects as an IT System Technician.
 #

 ### Features